Businesses run on data and metrics. You can only improve various business areas if you know how to measure their success – and sales is no different.

 Similarly, revenue by channel will tell you the percentage of revenue you have earned from individual sales channels.

 Competitor metrics can tell you how you are performing in comparison to your competitors.

 For example, one of the KPIs in this category can be competitor pricing.
 This KPI will show you how your products are priced compared to those of your competitors.
 It can help you reconsider your pricing strategy and gain a competitive advantage.

 Another KPI here can be the number of deals to competitors.
 Knowing how much business you are losing to competition can help you rethink your sales strategies.

 A large part of the revenue generated by a business comes from returning customers.
 To be precise, almost 65% of a business’s revenue can be attributed to existing customers.

-For small businesses, in particular, knowing how their customer retention efforts are working is very important.
+For growing businesses, in particular, knowing how their customer retention efforts are working is very important.

 Repeat customer rate is a similar KPI, which gives you the percentage of customers who have done business with you more than once.

 Your monthly sales have to grow for your business to keep growing.
 Without sales growth, your growing business will not be able to sustain itself for long.